Literature: The Best Christmas Pageant Ever

 - Disappeared Dad: Mr. Herdman jumped on a train and left town two years after Gladys was born.
 Noone can blame him.

-- Enforced Method Acting: "And the shepherds trembled, sore afraid — of Gladys, mainly, but it looked good anyway."
+- Enforced Method Acting: In-universe, thanks to Gladys Herdman being cast as The Angel of the Lord.
+"And the shepherds trembled, sore afraid — of Gladys, mainly, but it looked good anyway."

 - Fat Camp: Imogene convinces poor Albert that he'll be going to fat camp instead of Disneyland over the summer.